Thirteen tips to help you make sure that Halloween doesn't end up being scary.

 - If you have a garage, park your car in it for the night.
 Minimize the threat of vandalism to your car and put the car in the garage.

-- If you don't have a garage, park your car in your driveway or on the street where you can see it.
+- If you don't have a garage, park your car where you can see it.
 You'll want to make sure you can see your car from your home easily.
 This way you'll be able to keep an eye on it and your ears open for any weird "bumps in the night".

 - Lock your car doors and keep "treats" out of sight.
 Don't make it easy for would-be thieves or vandals.
-Lock your car doors if you don't normally, and make sure anything of value is removed from the car or is out of sight in the trunk.
+Lock your car doors and make sure anything of value is removed from the car or is out of sight in the trunk.

 - Drive a pick-up?
 Cover the truck bed.
 An uncovered truck bed might prove too tempting for some.
 Cover it up and save yourself the hassle on November 1 of having to clean it out should some tricksters decide to use it as a garbage pail.